WordPress 6.1 Update Header

 WordPress users use the block editor to create posts and pages for their website.
 The editor has been repeatedly improved in recent WordPress updates.

 With WordPress 6.1, changes and improvements are now being made that were already introduced in the Gutenberg releases from 13.1 to 14.1.
-In these Gutenberg releases, the main focus was on making the various blocks uniform.
+In these Gutenberg releases, the main focus was on standardising the various blocks.
 WordPress 6.1 builds on this and contains the following changes.

 The table of contents block